MinhHungPhan/aws-hands-on-labs/14-Amazon-RDS/02-associate/01-using-query-editor-with-aurora-serverless-v2/README.md

     - `rds:DescribeDBClusters`
     - `rds:ExecuteStatement`
     - `rds:Select`
-- **Query Editor Setup:** The Query Editor feature must be enabled for your Aurora cluster.
+- **Data API Enabled:** The Data API should be turned on for your Aurora Serverless cluster.
+- **AWS Secrets Manager Secret:** The Data API requires a secret in AWS Secrets Manager that contains your database credentials (username/password).

 ## Provisioning an Aurora Serverless V2 Cluster